simmplecoder/FrequentlyPostedReviews/C++/dynamic memory allocation.md

 It is pretty common for beginners to allocate everything in the free store (also called heap, by calling `new` or `malloc()` or similar), but is there a better way?
 One should always try to make the best choice.

 ##Performance
-Currently most allocators are so complex that it becomes harder and harder to predict if the next allocation will be a system call, which will probably have an implicit mutex lock (it needs to acquire memory from the system which is shared, so there will be some overhead to maanage it).
-Though it is *guaranteed* that creating variable in the automatic storage (also known as stack) will certainly be faster, plus you don't need to `free()` or `delete` it since automatic storage automatically runs destructors and reclaims the memory.
+Currently most allocators are so complex that it becomes harder and harder to predict if the next allocation will be a system call, which will probably have an implicit mutex lock (it needs to acquire memory from the system which is shared, so there will be some overhead to manage it).
+Though it is *guaranteed* that creating variable in the automatic storage (also known as stack) will certainly be faster, plus programmer don't need to `free()` or `delete` it since automatic storage automatically runs destructors and reclaims the memory.
 Dynamic allocation also has a performance hit from fragmentation, e.g. the automatic storage in which some bookkeeping is stored (instructions) is usually further from the free store, which can be literally anywhere.
 Fragmentation leads to [cache misses](http://stackoverflow.com/questions/18559342/what-is-a-cache-hit-and-a-cache-miss-why-context-switching-would-cause-cache-mi).
 ##Ease of use
 It is much harder to get program that does dynamic allocation to get correct compared to program that primarily uses automatic storage.